Leomotors/RTX-2090-TiFy-2/README.md

 ## Project Structure

-- RTX-2090-Ti -> Core Structure of App
+- RTX-2090-Ti -> Core Structure of App, contains classes and functions that is shared between Windows and Linux Version
-- RTXTest -> Unit Test App with MSTest
+- RTXTest -> Unit Test App with MSTest for shared files (RTX-2090-Ti)
   <br/><br/>
 - WinUI -> UI for Windows with winrt + WinUI2 (because 3 does not have Mica)
 - \<Undecided library\> -> UI for Linux